 - Board certification is not just a personally satisfying professional milestone, it is an impetus toward investing energy and thought necessary for future growth and professional contribution.
 Because continued certification requires satisfaction of specific standards and peer affirmation others can be assured that the certified lawyer remains committed to excellence.

-Be among the only Florida lawyers known as experts and specialists.
+Be among the only Florida lawyers known as experts and specialists who have been objectively evaluated by The Florida Bar Board of Legal Specialization and Education.
 Board certification recognizes attorneys’ special knowledge, skills and proficiency in various areas of law, and professionalism and ethics in practice.
-Board certified attorneys are the only Florida lawyers allowed to identify themselves as “specialists” or “experts” or to use "B.C.S." to indicate Board Certified Specialist.
+Board certified attorneys are the only Florida lawyers allowed to identify themselves as Florida Bar Board Certificed "specialists” or “experts” or to use "B.C.S." to indicate Board Certified Specialist.

-You can find out more about certification in the areas of Real Property or Probate & Trusts at the Florida Bar Website or the links below.
+You can find out more about certification in the areas of Construction Law, Wills, Trusts, and Estates, Real Estate, and Condominium and Planned Development Law at the Florida Bar Website and the links below.